 In life, there’s no one definitive answer to relationships, but in the world of work, you can loosely follow a pre-determined employee relations best practice.
 This can be catered to your environment and the workers within it to create your own bespoke policy.

-The key hallmarks include:
+The key signs include:

 Make sure your work ticks each of these and the culture will be a desirable place.